rabeshi/eaamo-website/content/registration/_index.md

 *Note: If you are a ScienceWriters2021 participant or a civic or public sector practitioner volunteering in our outreach forum, registration is complimentary.*

-## Call for interest from practitioners working with underserved and disadvantaged communities
+## Call for interest from practitioners

 A main goal of the conference is to bridge research and practice.
 The program committee is seeking interest from practitioners working at non-profits and in government to attend the conference.
 All invited practitioners can attend free of charge and will be integrated into the conference program to connect with researchers.